-In this workbook, we will focus on describing and depicting a set of six basic emotions: disgust, joy, sadness, anger, surprise, and fear.
+In this product (worksheets + emotions puzzle), we will focus on describing and depicting a set of six basic emotions:

 These are the first emotions we develop.
 By eight or nine months, a baby already demonstrates a repertoire of emotional expressions that includes all of these.

 - A child-friendly checklist of a selection of the main muscle groups involved in each emotion

 - The same child character will be used in this part to illustrate each emotion and prompt to fill in the information (two versions: color and black and white)

 - 6 Basic Emotions Printable Puzzle with two ideas on how to use them (there is a video at the end of this post that shows how to use each version)